stefanofornari/storjble/README.md

 # storjble
 Ansible script to set up a Storj node from source on a 32bit ubuntu based linux.

+> DISCLAIMER: I am really a beginner with Ansible, in fact this is my first project.
+It is at the same time something I need and an opportunity to learn the tool.
+Any comment and feedback is welcome, I'll be happy to take them into accoutn to improve the project.

 ## Preamble

 The purpose of the project is to: